-PRIOR LEARNING

-ASSESSMENT

-CREDIT NEEDED

-LESS TIME TO

-EARN DEGREES

-AND HAD HIGHER
+66STUDENTS WITH PRIOR LEARNING ASSESSMENT CREDIT NEEDED LESS TIME TO EARN DEGREES AND HAD HIGHER DEGREE-EARNING RATES.99

-DEGREE-EARNING

-RATES.

-March 2010 CAEL (The Council For Adult & Experiential Learning) study, Fueling the Race to Postsecondary Success excelsior.edu/exams
+March 2010 CAEL (The Council For Adult & Experiential Learning) study, Fueling the Race to Postsecondary Success the exam when you're ready.
+Get the college credit you need to earn your degree.